Markov Decision Processes with Multiple Long-run Average Objectives: Solution for Expectation Objectives

+Hence, we have obtained that there is some (possibly memory-dependent) strategy $\zeta$, and using \cite[Theorem 3.2]{EKVY08} we get that there also is a memoryless strategy $\zeta$ with the required properties.
+This completes the proof of Lemma~\ref{lem:sum-is-yC}. \end{proof}

+We now proceed with the proof of Proposition~\ref{prop:strat-sol}.
 Let $U_a$ be a function over the runs in $G'$ returning the (possibly infinite) number of times the action $a$ is used.
 We are now ready to define the assignment for the variables $y_\chi$ of $L$.